manulera/OpenCloning_iframe/README.md

-# SYC iframe
+# OpenCloning iframe

-This project shows how to embed ShareYourCloning in an iframe.
+This project shows how to embed OpenCloning in an iframe.

 ## Running with Docker

-The `docker-compose.yaml` contains a dummy nginx container that serves an index file (`index.html`) with an iframe to SYC, and proxies `/syc` requests to the backend container.
+The `docker-compose.yaml` contains a dummy nginx container that serves an index file (`index.html`) with an iframe to OpenCloning, and proxies `/opencloning` requests to the backend container.

 Note the env variables set in the `docker-compose.yaml` file.